Saturday, April 23, 2011

 The practical meaning of this parable is so obvious that, unlike other parables, its meaning was not hard to grasp, and the young lawyer would clearly have understood it, as would everyone around.
 The priest and the Levite were more concerned with being made "unclean" themselves (by touching a "half-dead" man) than they were with helping ease suffering.
 Their adherence to "the Law" actually prevented their living the gospel.
 Yet the Samaritan, the low-life half-breed foreigner in the Jewish opinion, acted as a kind and compassionate savior for the traveler.
 He was not a "neighbor" in the traditional sense, because he was a visitor from a strange country.
 Yet he was prepared to help others, having oil and wine (natural medicines) with him.
 When he saw the victim, he went to him.
 He was aware of others, not trying to avoid them.
 Then he went well beyond what might have been hoped for, leaving money for the innkeeper to continue the care of the injured man until his healing was complete (Luke 10:30-37).

 And now, at the end of the parable, Christ turns the question.
 It is no longer a question about the person being served: "Who is my neighbor?"
 Now is a question about the person doing the service: "Who was neighbor unto him?"
 (Luke 10:29, 36).
-If you are a "neighbor" or a "good Samaritan," it doesn't matter who the other person is.
+If you are a "neighbor" or a "good Samaritan," it doesn't matter who the other person is; you will care for them.

 THE GOOD SAMARITAN--THE ETERNAL VIEW

-In the ancient Christian cathedrals of Europe, stained-glass windows were made to teach and remind the members of gospel truths and scripture stories.
+In the ancient Christian cathedrals of Europe, stained-glass windows were made to remind the members of gospel truths and scripture stories and to give them deeper insights to study, much as we study our scriptures today on many different levels.
 The windows in several of these ancient cathedrals have depictions of the story of the Good Samaritan, surrounded by illustrations of the Garden of Eden and the crucifixion, as if they were related.
 Curious!

 A Good Samaritan Window